Comparing In-home vs Residential Care

 How much will each type of care cost me?

 Our rapidly ageing population is creating new challenges for the Australian economy.
-To alleviate the burden of care, the government is now offering financial incentives to older people to help them stay in their homes for longer – including support to help cover the cost of in-home care.
+To alleviate the burden of care, the government is now offering more care packages to older people to help them stay in their homes for longer.

 The good news is that living independently is fast becoming the most cost-effective option for many families.